qiime2/docs/source/tutorials/gneiss.rst

 where :math:`i` represents the :math:`i^{th}` internal node in the tree, :math:`g(x)` represents the geometric mean within set :math:`x`, and :math:`x_r` represents the set of taxa abundances in the numerator of the balance, :math:`x_s` represents the set of taxa abundances in the denominator of the balance, and :math:`r` and :math:`s` represents the number of taxa within :math:`x_r` and :math:`x_s` respectively.

 After the balances are calculated, standard statistical procedures such as ANOVA and linear regression can be performed.
-We will see how we can run these procedures using the Chronic Fatigue Syndrome dataset.
+We will demonstrate running these procedures using the Chronic Fatigue Syndrome dataset.

-Building linear models using balances
+Creating balances
 ---------------------------------------------------------------
 In the Chronic Fatigue Syndrome dataset published in `Giloteaux et al (2016)`_, there are 87 individuals with 48 diseased patients and 39 healthy controls.
 The data used in this tutorial were sequenced on an Illumina MiSeq using the `Earth Microbiome Project`_ hypervariable region 4 (V4) 16S rRNA sequencing protocol.